 Here’s an extract offering an update on “Buy a Pair, Give a Pair.”

-To sum up the biggest takeaways from this ethical marketing strategy: a) make customers a part of your social programs, and b) provide updates on your commitments with digestible and shareable reports.
+To sum up the biggest takeaways from this ethical marketing strategy example: a) Make customers a part of your social programs, and b) Provide updates on your commitments with digestible and shareable reports.

-Following this strategy is a great way to create marketing that resonates with like-minded consumers.
+Following this tip is a great way to create ethical marketing examples that will resonate with like-minded consumers.

 “All it takes is your barefoot photo.”